By KBK Partner Robert Edward Dugdale

 The changeover in the rest of government – and especially at the Department of Justice (“DOJ”), Securities and Exchange Commission (“SEC”), and the other federal agencies that investigate and prosecute white collar crimes – will not be as instantaneous but will certainly have a significant impact on the practice of law in our country and the clients we serve, based on what I saw during the 19 years I served in the U.S. Attorney’s Office in Los Angeles.

 The changes one can expect to see on this front in the Biden Administration will start with the new people the President appoints to carry out his agenda.
-President-elect Biden has named his proposed replacement for Acting Attorney General Jeffrey Rosen, U.S. District Judge Merrick Garland.
+President-elect Biden has named his proposed replacement for Acting Attorney General Jeffrey Rosen, Chief Judge on the D.C.
+Circuit Court of Appeals Merrick Garland.
 He was former President Barack Obama’s Supreme Court nominee for whom the U.S. Senate refused to hold a confirmation hearing.
 The remaining top DOJ jobs will be filled in short order.

 Replacing U.S. Attorneys will take some time.
 Indeed, in some federal districts, including the Central District of California, it took well over a year for President Obama to name U.S. Attorneys to replace Acting U.S. Attorneys who assumed the job of top federal cop in their districts after their Bush-appointed predecessors exited their positions.
 It has become a practice for a new presidential administration, upon assuming office, to request the across-the-board resignation of all the U.S. Attorneys appointed by the President’s predecessor.
 And while some current U.S. Attorneys may keep their jobs, it is likely that most, if not all, of the nation’s 93 U.S. Attorneys who currently hold that position will be replaced upon President-elect Biden’s inauguration.